artsy/artsy.github.io/_posts/2017-05-30-database-encryption.markdown

 1. Add new _encrypted_ fields to the database
 2. Start populating new _encrypted_ fields with _encrypted_ values while still populating _non-encrypted_ fields
-3. migrate old rows by populating their _encrypted_ fields
+3. Migrate old rows by populating their _encrypted_ fields
-4. switch to use _encrypted_ fields
+4. Refactor to use _encrypted_ fields
-5. drop _non-encrypted_ fields
+5. Drop _non-encrypted_ fields

 Each step above is relatively simple and can be tested properly before moving to the next step.

-## Encryption Libraries and decision
+## Choosing an Encryption Library
 We looked at few gems, mainly [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted), [crypt_keeper](https://github.com/jmazzi/crypt_keeper) and [symmetric_encryption](https://github.com/rocketjob/symmetric-encryption).
 We looked at their documentation and also their stats in [RubyToolbox](https://www.ruby-toolbox.com/categories/encryption).

 In the end, we decided to use **Symmetric Encryption**, mainly based on their robust [docs](https://rocketjob.github.io/symmetric-encryption/), ease of use and easy integration with other libraries (in our case ActiveRecord).
 They provide some useful [rake tasks](https://rocketjob.github.io/symmetric-encryption/rake_tasks.html) and also describe how to configure this gem for apps inside/outside Heroku.
-Overall `symmetric_encryption` seemed really robust, reliable and 🔒 .
+Overall [`symmetric-encryption`](https://github.com/rocketjob/symmetric-encryption) seemed really robust, reliable and 🔒 .

 Symmetric Encryption uses OpenSSL to encrypt and decrypt the data which means we are able to use any of the encryption algorithms supported by OpenSSL.